Foxe's Book of Martyrs: Modern reception and anniversary

 March 2013 marked 450 years since Foxe's 1563 publication.
-Foxe's first edition capitalized on new technology (the printing press).
-Similarly, the new critical edition of Acts and Monuments benefits from, and is shaped by, new technologies.
+Foxe's first edition capitalized on the new technology of the printing press.
+Similarly, the new critical edition of Acts and Monuments benefits from, and is shaped by, new technology.
 Digitalized for the internet generation, scholars can now search and cross-reference each of the first four editions, and benefit from several essays introducing the texts.
 The conceptual repertoire available for reading has so altered from that of John Foxe's era that it has been asked how it is possible to read it at all.
 Netzley posed this question focusing on the sixteenth century texts, polemics, and its readers.
 In its own time, and as Foxe had anticipated, people sought out the parts that felt most relevant.
 There is extensive literature on the culture and politics of reading in the early modern period.

 Patrick Collinson concluded at the third Foxe Congress (Ohio, 1999) that as a result of the "death of the author" and necessary accommodations to the "postmodern morass" (as he termed it then), The Acts and Monuments "is no longer a book [in any conventional sense]."